Get

 10. Get Plenty of Exercise

 Exercise is vital for all dogs, including the energetic Miniature Schnauzer.
-Playing games and running around can get your Miniature Schnauzer bowels moving and encourage them to poop, which is why many dogs need to “go” for a walk or after playing.
-Incorporating walks and time outside to burn off some steam into your daily toilet break schedule can help your Miniature Schnauzer get enough exercise and make sure they do their business when they’re outside.
+Playing games and running around can get your Miniature Schnauzer’s bowels moving and encourage them to poop, which is why many dogs need to “go” for a walk or after playing.
+Incorporating walks and time outside to burn off some steam into your daily toilet break schedule can help your Miniature Schnauzer get enough exercise and increase the likelihood that they eliminate when they’re outside.

 11. Try an Indoor Potty Spot